 Splash on New Paint

-Most host families don’t know early on if they’ll end up with a male or a female Foreign Exchange Student.
+Most host families don’t know early on if they’ll end up with a male or a female foreign exchange student homestay student.
 So you don’t necessarily want to opt for a gender-specific color scheme in the bedroom.
 Instead, repaint the walls in a warm neutral, like off-white or a sandy shade that will provide a blank backdrop for students to add their own decorations.
 This will freshen up the room without potentially creating the off-putting feelings that the wrong color choice might elicit.

 Even when you’re far from home, there’s nothing like beautiful, luxurious linens to help you drift off to dreamland.
 So instead of skimping here, start with a comfortable mattress and then spring for a nice set of linens that includes matching sheets, a comforter, and pillows.
 Again, a neutral palette should suit either gender and your students can always dress it up with colorful pillows or throw blankets after the fact.